BBBase-EHeresy/PPPub/docs/rules_manual/cavalry.md

 #### FIGHTING ACROSS BARRIERS

-Cavalry models can defend and Fight across Barriers, but they do not receive any of their **Cavalry** Charge bonuses (including bonuses for using a lance â€” see page 86) when charging models that are defending a Barrier against them.
+Cavalry models can defend and Fight across Barriers, but they do not receive any of their **Cavalry** Charge bonuses (including bonuses for using a lance — see page 86) when charging models that are defending a Barrier against them.
 Remember that the Barrier must be at least half as tall as the Attacker (or in this case their mount) to count as a Barrier.

 #### CAVALRY AND MAGICAL POWERS